 - a skin scraping sample to check for mites under a microscope

 If you have symptoms such as red spots under the foreskin, not itchy or balanitis bumps or balanitis spots, you should consult a doctor for accurate diagnosis and treatment.

 Things you can do if you have balanitis

 To ease penis skin irritation and symptoms of balanitis in men, you can try the following measures:

-- Practice proper hygiene, take a bath every day, wash your penis and make sure to pull your foreskin back and clean from underneath.
+- Practice proper hygiene, bathe every day, wash your penis, and pull your foreskin back and clean from underneath.

 - Avoid using harsh soap or lotions that can irritate the skin.

 - After urinating, ensure that you dry the area under the foreskin.